craigahobbs/hobbs-family-cookbook/src/extras/ItsYourFavorite.md

-# It's Your Favorite!
+# It's your favorite!

-"It's Your Favorite!" cookbook was written after years of urging from Teresa (Hobbs) Ball.
+"It's your favorite!" cookbook was written after years of urging from Teresa (Hobbs) Ball.

 I have always thought of cooking for my family as a way to show them how much I love them.
 Craig and I have always lived in rural areas and have not always been able to access good restaurants, or even